Agnar22/Kundestyrt2020-NAV-DIPS/README.md

 npm start
 ```
 ### Back-end
-The backendapplication has a kafkaproducer & -consumer.
+The backendapplication has a Kafka producer & -consumer.
 It connects to bootstrap-servers, as specified in application.properties.
-To allow the kafkaproducer & -consumer to connect to NAVs kafka stream, we need to have a keystore and a truststore, as well as the respective passwords.
+To allow the Kafka producer & -consumer to connect to NAV's Kafka, we need to have a keystore and a truststore, as well as the respective passwords.
  - Ask the owner of this repository to send the keystore and clientstore, as well as the respective passwords.
  - From there on, there are two recommended ways to run the backend, from the command line or from Intellij.
    - <b>Intellij:</b>